strandedcity-staticsites/dimorai.com/README.md

-# Dimorai - AI-Powered Property Maintenance Coordination
+# HelloJack - AI-Powered Property Maintenance Coordination

-Welcome to the Dimorai website and contact form system!
+Welcome to the HelloJack website and contact form system!
 This repository contains everything you need to deploy a professional property management landing page with integrated lead capture and email notifications.

 ## 🚀 Quick Start